 For most users, the best way to learn ACL is to take formal classes.
 However, do not assume that the classes that ACL offers are the only options; other firms provide similar training.

 However, your company may not give you the luxury of attending classes, so how do you learn it on your own?

 Learning ACL on Your Own

-1. On the ACL website, the Support Center1 has some good, FREE self-paced courses in ACL Academy. that walks you through basic and advanced concepts.
-Start with the ACL Analytics Foundations Online (this course used to be called ACL005 ACL Fundamentals: A Command Overview) which takes about 5-10 hours.
+1. ACL has FREE self-paced courses that walk you step-by-step through basic and advanced concepts.
+Start with the beginner course and work your way up.
+Each course takes a few hours and include exercises.
 Trust me, it will be a good investment of your time.

 2. Run some of the same exercises from the training in step 1 or 2 against your company data (make sure you follow all related IT and security policies for obtaining, storing, and using the data).